 Associated Student Body (A.S.B.) memberships are sold at the Student Store.
 The cost is \$35.00.
 Special endorsements on Student I.D.
 Cards identify students as active members of the Hesperia High School Associated Student Body.
-A.S.B. funds are spent to enhance the general welfare of the entire student body at H.H.S..
+A.S.B. funds are spent to enhance the general welfare of the entire student body at H.H.S.
 Funds derived by their sale are used by A.S.B. to fund the following: free admission to all home regular season sports events, free or reduced admission to various A.S.B. sponsored events during the year, provides some transportation costs for various sports and activities, pays entry fees for some of our academic, music and athletic teams to tournaments, C.I.F. fees and dues for athletic competition, C.S.F. and N.H.S. chapter fees, officials fees for athletic events, Mr. Scorpion Pageant, pep rallies and school assemblies, school spirit items, campus improvements to benefit students, Club Fair activities, 4.0 celebration, campus beautification, and discounts for the yearbook.
-A.S.B. membership is required to receive a free athletic or activity letter (if eligible).
+A.S.B. membership is required to receive a free athletic, academic, and/or activity letter (if eligible), or can be purchased without an A.S.B.
+Card.